 Without this layer, AI remains analytical.
 With it, AI becomes accountable.

-A Context OS therefore is not an enhancement to LLM memory.
-It is the operating foundation that allows decision intelligence in banking to scale safely across credit, fraud, liquidity, and compliance functions.
+A Context OS operates as the foundation that allows decision intelligence in banking to scale safely across credit, fraud, liquidity, and compliance functions.
+The next section covers the five architectural components that make this possible and why each one is required rather than optional.

 At minimum, five core components are required.